fiyang89/project-1-group-8/README.md

 ## Project 1 Group 8

 ### Overview
-Reviewing Population and the impacts on economic and health outcomes.
+Reviewing population and its impacts on economic and health outcomes.

 ### Analysis/Conclusion
 Environmental analysis: